 What is open enrollment?
 When is the open enrollment period?

 Open enrollment is the annual time period when you can apply for or make changes to your health plan.
 The open enrollment for 2015 ended February 15.
 The open enrollment period for 2016 individual health coverage begins November 1, 2015 and will run through January 31, 2016.

 Unfortunately if you did not purchase a new health plan by February 15, it’s too late for you to buy a 2015 health plan—unless you have a qualifying event.
 The next opportunity to buy a plan is during the 2016 open enrollment period, which is expected to begin in November 1, 2015.

 Whether you purchased your plan through the Washington Healthplanfinder or direct from us, you can only make changes outside of the open enrollment period if you have a qualifying event.

 Only in certain circumstances.
 One of the new rules that started in 2014 is that you can join or make changes to a plan only during the open enrollment period.
-There are some exceptions though: if you get married, have a child, or lose your job, for example, you'll be able to make changes to your plan.
+There are some exceptions, though: if you get married, have a child, or lose your job, for examples, you'll be able to make changes to your plan.